bgdevlab/elkstack/README.md

-Logstash and Kibana3 Auto Install script
+ELK-ME
 ----------------------------------------

-This script is for doing an automated install of logstash and the kibana3 front end.
-It will also setup some tagging and cleanup for VMware ESXi hosts.
+This script is for doing an automated install of elasticsearch, logstash and the kibana3 front end.
+The logstash filters are designed to process logs from OpenStack clusters.
+They will also consume collectd stats, and snmp via collectd.

 Install instructions.
 ```